woodpecker-ci/woodpecker/docs/docs/92-development.md

 go test -race -timeout 30s github.com/woodpecker-ci/woodpecker/<path-to-the-package-or-file-to-test>
 ```

-Or you can open the file inside [VS-Code](#developing-with-vs-code) and run or debug the test by clicking on the inline commands:
+Or you can open the test-file inside [VS-Code](#developing-with-vs-code) and run or debug the test by clicking on the inline commands:

 ![Run test via VS-Code](92-development/vscode-run-test.png)